axelvaldez/radical-companies/_posts/1-missing-chapters/2023-02-18-rcoins-decentralized-minting-again.markdown

  <p>Legitimacy means you do not have to convince people to accept the particular currency you wish to exchange.
 Sovereignty means the currency is protected by a national power.
 The more legitimate and sovereign the currency, the easier to use.
 The seller and buyer of the currency exchange the currency as matter of routine.</p>

 <h1>rCoins</h1>
- <p><span class="_paradigm">rCoin</span>s have a herculean task ahead because they are step away from tradition: It must derive both its legitimacy and sovereignty from people.
+ <p><span class="_paradigm">rCoin</span>s have a herculean task ahead because they are a step away from tradition: It must derive both its legitimacy and sovereignty from people.
 There is no nation-state to create sovereignty or legitimacy, only a transparent history.</p>
  <p>I mean, the legitimacy and sovereignty of my personal coinage comes from the many I trade with (what would they be called, my community? my &ldquo;convivium?&rdquo;) and the <span class="_paradigm">rCoin</span>&rsquo;s history.
 That sounds rather weak compared with powerful nations with lots of weapons.
 But it works and it is actually stronger.
 And it does so more effectively that the <span class="_quotespan">powerful nation</span>, the stuff that has been holding us back for so long.</p>

 <h1>Relationships</h1>